 Because personal loans tend to be unsecured – no collateral is put up or required.
 The lender usually charges higher interest, but still lower than most credit cards.
 Most personal loans charge interest rates that hover around 10% or lower – even as little as 5%.
 These personal loans are financial gold mines.
 With credit cards, however, the average rates can be as high as 15%.
 This makes a big difference if you’re running a tight ship.

-Keep in mind that personal loans should only be used for emergencies.
+Keep in mind that personal loans should only be used for emergencies not on some useless stuff like purchasing fashion clothing stores online and whatsoever.
 Don’t take out a personal loan if you’re not capable of repayment.
 You also need to juggle your choices properly so you won’t have regrets later.